-- request the addition of any item to the agenda.
-The Chair, in consultation with the Managing Director and the Company Secretary, will set the agenda. - e. make sure that the Board has the necessary information to undertake effective decision making - f. direct Board discussions to effectively use the time available to address the critical issues facing the FRDC - g. act as a facilitator at Board meetings to ensure that no director, whether executive or non-executive, dominates discussion, that appropriate discussion takes place and that relevant opinion among directors is forthcoming - h. ensure that Board discussions result in logical and understandable outcomes - summarise Board decisions, thereby ensuring Board minutes properly reflect Board discussions - j. oversee the Board performance evaluation processes - k. attend the bi-annual Statutory Funding Agreement meetings with the Department of Agriculture, Water and the Environment (DAWE)
+- a. represent the Board to stakeholders - b. maintain an informal link between the Board and the Managing Director between Board meetings; including regular dialogue with the Managing Director on operational matters and consulting with the remainder of the Board promptly over any matter that gives him or her cause for concern - c. act as a mentor for the Managing Director - d. establish the Board agenda, the Board has sole authority over its agenda and will exercises this through the Chair.
+Any director may, through the Chair, request the addition of any item to the agenda.
+The Chair, in consultation with the Managing Director and the Company Secretary, will set the agenda. - e. make sure that the Board has the necessary information to undertake effective decision making - f. direct Board discussions to effectively use the time available to address the critical issues facing the FRDC - g. act as a facilitator at Board meetings to ensure that no director, whether executive or non-executive, dominates discussion, that appropriate discussion takes place and that relevant opinion among directors is forthcoming - h. ensure that Board discussions result in logical and understandable outcomes - i. summarise Board decisions, thereby ensuring Board minutes properly reflect Board discussions